Generalized Wick theorems in conformal field theory and the Borcherds identity: Wick Theorems as Special Cases of the Borcherds Identity

 In this section we show that the Wick theorems \eqref{eq:july3_1} and \eqref{eq:main} are equivalent to special cases of the Borcherds identity.
 For this purpose we first prepare some notations.
 By generalizing our notation in Definition \ref{def:OPE} we define the OPEs of an operator and a contraction as

 where

-Before showing our theorems, making a remark on the usage of the contour integrals is in order.
-So far, the operators are defined as formal series and we are not allowed to substitute any real or complex numbers for the symbols $w,x$ and $z$.
-Nevertheless, from now on we try to do contour integrals of the operators with respect to these variables.
-However, this causes no problems because they are simply interpreted as formal symbols for an algebraic manipulation that uses the following formula:
+As we have mentioned before, the operators are defined as formal series and we are not allowed to substitute any real or complex numbers into the symbols $w,x$ and $z$.
+Admitting that, from now on we will try to write formulas including contour integrals of the operators with respect to these variables.
+Actually, they are simply interpreted as formal symbols for an algebraic manipulation that uses the following formula:

+Now we present the well-known generalized Wick theorem in our formulation: \begin{theorem} Let $A(w), B(w)$ and $C(w)$ be fields on a vector space.
+Then the following relation is satisfied.